getreu/tp-note/doc/source/tp-note--manpage.md

 prompt returns immediately, then it forks the process.
 In contrast, it is Ok when the prompt only comes back at the moment when the text editor is closed.
 Many text editors provide an option not to fork: for example the _VScode_-editor can be launched with the '`--wait`' option and `vim` with `vim --nofork`.
 However, _Tp-Note_ also works with forking text editors.
-Then , the only drawback is, that _Tp-Note_ can not synchronize the filename with the note's metadata when the user has finished editing.
+Then, the only drawback is, that _Tp-Note_ can not synchronize the filename with the note's metadata when the user has finished editing.
 It will still happen, but only when the user opens the note again with _Tp-Note_.